-So, we found the best biorepository with open-access sharing.
-We gathered families who also lost a child to brain cancer, and the best researchers/clinicians around the country who were already helping families donate locally.
+In 2017 we gathered families who’d lost a child to brain cancer, and the best researchers/clinicians around the country who were helping families donate PM tissue locally.
 We nurtured relationships, hammered out logistics, developed workflows, overcame obstacles and eventually Gift from a Child was born.
 GFAC is a network of seven Centers of Excellence around the country.
 These seven centers act as regional autopsy sites for the coordination, processing and storage of autopsied materials as well as generating preclinical models of the disease.
-Those donations are now stored at the Children’s Brain Tumor Network, where researchers from around the country can access the tissue and related data.
-Research can then be done that will generate better treatments for children suffering with brain cancer.
+Those donations are stored and accessible at the Children’s Brain Tumor Network.

 Michael’s Story